xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

 After a migration has been completed in the **Demo migration** mode, a link to the category with the migrated data is provided so the user can review the product list and pagination).
 The rest of the X-Cart 4 store data (settings, zone, content, etc.) is migrated in full.

 ## Skipping previously migrated data
-The user of the module "XC4 to XC5 Migration wizard" who has already performed a demo/partial migration of store data from an X-Cart 4 store to X-Cart 5 may choose to run another migration to complete the transfer of store data from X-Cart 4 to X-Cart 5 skipping any previously migrated X-Cart entities to save time.
+The user of the addon "XC4 to XC5 Migration wizard" who has already performed a demo/partial migration of store data from an X-Cart 4 store to X-Cart 5 may choose to run another migration to complete the transfer of store data from X-Cart 4 to X-Cart 5 skipping any previously migrated X-Cart entities to save time.

 To do so, they need to select the option **Skip previously migrated data** at the step "5.
 Transfer" of the migration wizard.

 The feature works as follows:
 When the migration of a certain X-Cart 4 store data entity (a product, an order, a zone, etc.) to X-Cart 5 is completed successfully, a hash is calculated reflecting the current state of data related to it.
-Next time when an attempt is made to migrate this entity from X-Cart 4 to X-Cart 5 with the option **Skip previously migrated data** enabled, the module checks whether the entity to be migrated matches the hash that was calculated and saved during the previous migration.
+Next time when an attempt is made to migrate this entity from X-Cart 4 to X-Cart 5 with the option **Skip previously migrated data** enabled, the addon checks whether the entity to be migrated matches the hash that was calculated and saved during the previous migration.
 If the hash is the same, the entity is identified as an already migrated one and is skipped (not migrated again).
 On the opposite, if the entity in question has been changed since the previous migration, its hash will not match the hash calculated and stored for this entity last time, so this entity will be migrated again.
 For example, if an order was migrated and then its status in the X-Cart 4 store was changed, this order will be migrated again when you choose to migrate orders next time; if the order in X-Cart 4 has not been changed in any way, then it will be skipped.
 Note however that if an entity in X-Cart 4 has not been changed in any way, but has been changed in the X-Cart 5 store (or removed from the X-Cart 5 store completely), this entity will still be skipped (The migration script does not check the status of previously migrated entities on the X-Cart 5 store end.)

 _Related pages:_

-   *   {% link "XC4 to XC5 Migration wizard system requirements and installation" ref_KqsCJNRG %}
+   *   {% link "XC4 to XC5 Migration Wizard System Requirements and Installation" ref_KqsCJNRG %}
-   *   {% link "Using the module 'XC4 to XC5 Migration wizard'" ref_Ah935naM %}
+   *   {% link "Using the Addon 'XC4 to XC5 Migration Wizard'" ref_Ah935naM %}